Recently, a meeting with a prospective client led to an interesting conversion about the value of a web design and a website.

 One Final Point: It's all about the ROI

 Many businesses who haven't thought about the LTV of a customer will instantly balk at the idea of spending thousands of dollars on digital marketing.
-However, if you take the time to work the numbers, you can instantly see the value of investing in an inbound marketing program that delivers a strong ROI.
-I encourage you to run some numbers on your own using a number of different time periods.
+However, if you take the time to work the numbers, you can instantly see the value of investing in a marketing agency that delivers a strong ROI.